-A small, sturdy, medium-boned working terrier, rather long in proportion to height with pricked ears and docked tail.
+A small, sturdy, medium-boned working terrier, rather long in proportion to height with pricked ears and docked or undocked tail.
 Blue and tan, solid sandy or solid red in color, with harsh-textured outer coat, a distinctive ruff and apron, and a soft, silky topknot.
 As befits their heritage as versatile workers, Australian Terriers are sound and free moving with good reach and drive.
 Their expression keen and intelligent; their manner spirited and self-assured.

 The following description is that of the ideal Australian Terrier.
 Any deviation from this description must be penalized to the extent of the deviation.